Talkshow with Spike Feresten

-Talkshow with Spike Feresten was an American late-night talk show television program on Fox starring Spike Feresten that aired from September 16, 2006 to May 16, 2009.
+Talkshow with Spike Feresten is an American late-night talk show television program on Fox starring Spike Feresten that aired late Saturday nights from September 16, 2006, to May 16, 2009.
 It was the longest-running late night talk show in Fox's history, with three seasons.

 History

 The show debuted on September 16, 2006 with guests Andy Richter and Arctic Monkeys.
 On May 7, 2007 the show was renewed for a second season, making it the longest-running talk show on Fox.